Rhondda line: Services

 The line currently has a half-hourly service Monday to Saturday daytime with services decreasing to hourly in the evening.
 On Sunday the current service is two-hourly.
 On 20 July, Arriva Trains Wales announced a summer trial of extra Sunday services to Cardiff and Barry Island.
 This was in response to a recent survey by Leanne Wood and the success of extra Sunday services on the nearby Merthyr Line and Rhymney Line.

 Electrification of the line

-On 16 July 2012 plans to electrify the line were announced by the Government as part of a £9.4bn package of investment of the railways in England and Wales.
+On 16 July 2012 plans to electrify the line were announced by the UK Government as part of a £9.4bn package of investment of the railways in England and Wales.

 The announcement was made as an extension of the electrification of the South Wales Main Line from Cardiff to Swansea and the electrification of the south Wales Valley Lines at a total cost of £350 million.
 The investment will require new trains and should result in reduced journeys times and a cheaper to maintain network.
 Work was expected to start between 2014 and 2019, but was then pushed back to between 2019 and 2024.

 However, as part of Welsh Government's South Wales Metro this line has been taken over, and is now being electrified in preparation for new Class 398 tram-train rolling stock.

+The line closed at the end of April 2023 to update the outdated signaling system.
+The line reopened in late February 2024.